d3turnes/dependent-dropdown-with-voyager/README.md

 ![productos](https://raw.githubusercontent.com/d3turnes/dependent-dropdown-with-voyager/master/example1/productos.png)

-* move the content of example1/database to database/
+* move the content of example1/models to /app
-* move the content of example1/models to app/
+* move the content of example1/database to /database

 # Example 2